NadavKahlon/javafx-projects/README.md

 * Conncet-4 game

 Each directory in this repository has its own README file, describing the associated project in more depth.
 Feel free to browse them!

+Note: all projects were developed for Java 8.